Lawyers Near Me

 We don’t consider ourselves “big town” lawyers in Charlotte NC.
 Our lawyers enjoy handling cases in Stanly County just as much as in Mecklenburg County.
 We believe legal representation and trial skills are as important to folks who live Cheraw SC as they are to people with legal problems in Salisbury NC.

 As such, we’re willing to travel. . .both in North Carolina and South Carolina.
 Law partner Bill Powers is a 26+ year courtroom veteran in North Carolina **.
-Partner John Landreth and Associate Attorney Chris Beddow are licensed to practice law in both South Carolina and North Carolina.
+Associate Attorney Chris Beddow is licensed to practice law in both South Carolina and North Carolina.

 That means if you Googled, “Lawyers Near Me,” and if you’re in North Carolina or South Carolina, we may be able to help with your Family Law case, or allegations of criminal charges, felony or misdemeanor charges, DWI Driving While Impaired (North Carolina) or DUI Driving Under Influence (South Carolina).
 We will also help you after a car accident, truck accident, or other accident injury.